-Do you remember what it was like before the Internet existed?
-We used to have to read newspapers to find out about current affairs, use landline telephones to chat with our friends, go to physical shops if we wanted to buy something – and play board games to entertain ourselves.
+Do you remember what it was like before the internet existed?
+We used to have to read newspapers to find out about current affairs, use landline telephones to chat with our friends, and go to physical shops to buy stuff.
+We also had to play board games to entertain ourselves.

-Thankfully, those sepia-toned childhood memories of beating your granddad at Monopoly can be partially recreated on your smartphone.
-Granted, you won’t get the satisfaction of seeing your sister throw the board across the room when she lands on Boardwalk for the third consecutive time – but the digital experience is still an enjoyable one.
+Thankfully, those sepia-toned childhood memories of beating your granddad at Monopoly can be recreated on your smartphone.
+Granted, you won’t get the satisfaction of seeing your sister throw the board across the room when she loses, but the digital experience is still an enjoyable one.

 Monopoly is the king of classic board games.
-It was invented way back in 1903 as a way to demonstrate the shortfalls of an economy that was dominated by monopolies, and has since gone on to sell more than 250,000,000 sets.
+It was invented way back in 1903 as a way to demonstrate the shortfalls of an economy that was dominated by monopolies and has since gone on to sell more than 250 million sets.
 The aim of the game is to drive your opponents into bankruptcy.

-All parts of the game are faithfully recreated, including the famous playing pieces, the bank, and the ability to auction your properties.
+All parts of the game are faithfully recreated in this version of the board game for your phone, including the famous playing pieces, the bank, and the ability to auction your properties.

-There are three different levels of difficulty, and the game rules can be customized to match the way you used to play the physical version of the game.
-Multiplayer support is also available, but you and your fellow players will all need to have the game installed.
+There are three different levels of difficulty, and the game rules can be customized to match the way you’re used to playing the physical version of the game.
+Multiplayer support is available, but you and your fellow players will all need to have the game installed.

 While it’s true that Connect 4 was “solved” years ago (just make sure you go first and play in the center column), it can still provide hours of fun and frustration in equal measure.